spicywebau/craft-neo/docs/console-commands.md

 ### Options
 - `--group-id` (required): The ID of the block type group to edit.
 - `--set-name`: A new name to set for the block type group.
-- `--blank-name`: Whether to set a blank name for the block type group.
+- `--blank-name`: Set a blank name for the block type group.
-- `--dropdown [show|hide|global]`: What behaviour should be used for showing the block type group's dropdown.
+- `--dropdown`: What behaviour should be used for showing the block type group's dropdown — either 'show', 'hide', or 'global'.

 Please note that at most one of `--set-name` and `--blank-name` can be specified.